-- (4) The amounts in the Option Awards column reflect the dollar amount recognized for financial statement reporting purposes for the years ended December 31, 2007 and 2006, in accordance with SFAS No. 123(R), and may include amounts from awards granted in and prior to 2006 and 2007.
+- (1) The amounts in the Option Awards column reflect the dollar amount recognized for financial statement reporting purposes for the years ended December 31, 2008, 2007 and 2006, in accordance with SFAS No. 123(R), and may include amounts from awards granted in and prior to 2006, 2007 and 2008.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-Assumptions used in the calculation of these amounts are included in Note 2 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 26, 2008.
-See the Grants of Plan-Based Awards Table below for information on options granted in 2007.
-These amounts reflect the accounting expense for these awards, and do not correspond to the actual value, if any, that will be recognized by the named executive officers. - (5) In August 2004, the Compensation Committee of our Board of Directors approved the full vesting of all unvested outstanding employee stock options that were issued prior to July 1, 2004.
+Assumptions used in the calculation of these amounts are included in Note 2 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 24, 2009.
+See the Grants of Plan-Based Awards Table below for information on options granted in 2008.
+These amounts reflect the accounting expense for these awards, and do not correspond to the actual value, if any, that will be recognized by the named executive officers. - (2) In August 2004, the Compensation Committee of our Board of Directors approved the full vesting of all unvested outstanding employee stock options that were issued prior to July 1, 2004.
 As a result, the expense for those awards has already been recognized and is not included in the table.
-See the Outstanding Equity Awards at Year End Table below for more information on outstanding stock option awards. - (6) Represents amounts paid pursuant to the terms of the 2007 Bonus Plan, which contains both formula-based criteria and discretionary components (that apply only if certain financial criteria are met) which are described in more detail in the Compensation Discussion and Analysis above. - (7) See the All Other Compensation Table below for additional information. - (8) Represents the 2006 bonus approved by the Board of Directors based on the same criteria as set forth in the 2006 Bonus Plan for the other executive officers. - (9) Represents the special cash incentive award to recognize Mr. Joyce's contributions on key projects during 2006, such as realignment of the debt components of our capital structure through a series of complex financings, which also resulted in a significant reduction in interest expense on a going forward basis. - (10) The amounts have been converted from Korean Won based on the monthly average rate for the years ended December 31, 2007 and 2006. - (11) We included \$43,560 of ordinary income under the IRS rules governing the disposition of stock options.
+See the Outstanding Equity Awards at Year End Table below for more information on outstanding stock option awards. - (3) Represents amounts paid pursuant to the terms of the bonus plans with respect to the years ended December 31, 2008, 2007 and 2006, which contain both formula-based criteria and discretionary components.
+The components of our 2008 Bonus Plan are more fully described in the Compensation Discussion and Analysis above. - (4) See the All Other Compensation Table below for additional information. - (5) Represents the 2006 bonus approved by the Board of Directors based on the same criteria as set forth in the 2006 Bonus Plan for the other executive officers.

+- (6) Represents the special cash incentive award to recognize Mr. Joyce's contributions on key projects during 2006, such as realignment of the debt components of our capital structure through a series of complex financings, which also resulted in a significant reduction in interest expense on a going forward basis. - (7) The amounts have been converted from Korean Won based on the monthly average rate for the years ended December 31, 2008, 2007 and 2006.

-All Other Compensation Table
+2008 All Other Compensation Table